SmashedFrenzy16/Video-Reverser/README.md

 - Run `python3 main.py` in a terinal if you have Mac/Linux.
 - Run `python main.py` in a terminal if you have Windows.

+## Disclaimer

+Thanks to Geeksforgeeks for helping me making this code!